openshift/sriov-network-operator/README.md

 - Provision/upgrade SR-IOV device plugin executable on selected node.
 - Provision/upgrade SR-IOV CNI plugin executable on selected nodes.
 - Manage configuration of SR-IOV device plugin on host.
-- Generate net-att-def CRs for SR-IOV CNI plugin
+- Generate net-att-def CRs for SR-IOV CNI plugin.
 - Supports operation in a virtualized Kubernetes deployment
-  - Discovers VFs attached to the Virtual Machine (VM)
+  - Discovers VFs attached to the Virtual Machine (VM).
-  - Does not require attached of associated PFs
+  - Does not require attached of associated PFs.
-  - VFs can be associated to SriovNetworks by selecting the appropriate PciAddress as the RootDevice in the SriovNetworkNodePolicy
+  - VFs can be associated to SriovNetworks by selecting the appropriate PciAddress as the RootDevice in the SriovNetworkNodePolicy.

 ## Quick Start